apache/hive-site/content/docs/latest/howtocontribute_27362107.md

 date: 2024-12-12
 ---

-# Apache Hive : HowToContribute

-# How to Contribute to Apache Hive
+# Apache Hive : How to Contribute

 This page describes the mechanics of *how* to contribute software to Apache Hive.
 For ideas about *what* you might contribute, please see open tickets in [Jira](https://issues.apache.org/jira/browse/HIVE).